4-8-0: France

 In France, the 4-8-0 wheel arrangement was used on two locomotive classes.
 The first was in 1907 by the Chemins de fer de Paris à Lyon et à la Méditerranée (PLM).
 These locomotives were intended for goods trains, as well as passenger trains on the more difficult routes.
 They were Baudry type compound locomotives, similar to the De Glehn type, but with their low pressure cylinders set at 60% cut-off.
 All of them originally used saturated steam, but some were later equipped with superheaters while all the others were provided with feedwater heaters.
-These locomotives had a maximum speed limit of 52.8 mph and were designed to be able to haul 1,177 long tons at 22.4 mph.
+These locomotives had a maximum speed limit of 52.8 mph and were designed to be able to haul 1177 LT at 22.4 mph.
 A total of 282 were built.
 The PLM had prepared designs for another much larger 4-8-0 locomotive by 1913, but it did not materialise as a result of the outbreak of the First World War.